mperham/blog/_posts/2014-12-17-expvar-metrics-for-golang.md

 ## The Future

 I'd love to see other runtimes expose similar data via HTTP/JSON.
 Can Ruby or Python expose similar data?
 What about the JVM?
+[Rubinius recently discussed their VM metrics support][6], let's see other runtimes do the same!
 Make it easy to expose and tooling will appear to support it.

  [1]: http://golang.org/pkg/expvar/